Jamesb13579/absolute-fitness/README.md

 ### Sign in/Sign Out/Sign Up Pages
-Manual testing was conducted on the following elements of the [Sign In Page](https://my-tasty-eats.herokuapp.com/accounts/login/), [Sign Out Page](https://my-tasty-eats.herokuapp.com/accounts/logout/) and [Sign Up Page](https://my-tasty-eats.herokuapp.com/accounts/signup/:
+Manual testing was conducted on the following elements of the Sign In Page, Sign Out Page and Sign Up Page:

 * Users can register, log in and logout.